raspberrypi/documentation/configuration/nfs.md

 sudo make -C /var/yp
 ```

-The name YP refers to Yellow Pages, the former name of NIS.
+The filename `yp` refers to Yellow Pages, the former name of NIS.

 ### Portmap lockdown (optional)